An Employee’s Duty To Mitigate

-In a wrongful dismissal lawsuit, where your former employee’s lawyer makes a case for insufficient severance pay, the only defence often available to you is the high burden of proving mitigation failure.
+In a wrongful dismissal lawsuit, where your former employee’s lawyer makes a case for insufficient severance pay, the only defense often available to you is the high burden of proving mitigation failure.
 You require facts to convince a judge in a court of law.
 So how exactly can employers prove a former employee’s lack of effort?

 The answer lies in personal career transition services.
 When employers purchase outplacement services as part of severance packages, we assign a personal career coach to work with the candidate as a non-adversarial partner, even while representing the employers’ interests.
 We obtain written consent to collect and organize information pertinent to their job search.
 Consequently, you receive information to track their efforts.

 However, if you concede the field, then the opposing counsel will shut down your ability to gain access to such information, plain and simple!

 Proctor and Gamble Lawsuit